The CRUK CoL Centre PhD Programme

 Before beginning an application, you should read the information on this page and the “completing the application form” page.
-You should also find out about the projects being offered to start in September 2020 and their supervisors via the specific Project Pages (see below).
+You should also find out about the projects being offered to start in September 2023 and their supervisors via the specific project pages below.

-We should receive your references by 23 March 2020.
+- We should receive your references by 14 November 2022, noon.
 Your application may still be considered if references are not received by this deadline.
 However, no applicant will be invited to interview unless references have been received.

-You will find out if you have been invited to interview for the programme by: 1 May 2020.
+- You will find out if you have been invited to interview for the programme before: 9 January 2023

 PhD Projects available